 Total course distance: 5,317 ft

 A bit further of a drive but still only 20 minutes from downtown, Far Hill is the newest course on our list.
 Established in 2020, this Sparta course has two rotating layouts of varied difficulty.
-The maintenance and care for this course has been done almost exclusively through community volunteers, and it is situated on a beautiful plot of wooded land.
+It’s situated on a beautiful plot of land, and the care and maintenance is done almost exclusively by community volunteers.
 Most of the course is flat, but if you find yourself off the fairway, getting your disc can be a real challenge.
 The fairways are very tight and call for dialed in shots, so if you’re looking for a novice round, head elsewhere.
-The course is located at the back of the Sparta Sports Park, and players are encouraged to park in the paved lot and make the walk down the dirt road to hole 1.
+The course is located at the back of the Sparta Sports Park , and players are encouraged to park in the paved lot and make the walk down the dirt road to hole 1.

 Courtland Township Disc Golf Course